Kazhuu/spc-player/README.md

 * SMPCK is a clock output from DSP with avarage clock rate of 2.23 MHz.
 * MUTE is active low mute output from DSP, it's 0V when muted and 5V when not.

-Connect Arduino using the following schematics:
+Connect Arduino to APU according to following diagram:

 <p align="center">
   <img src="https://github.com/Kazhuu/spc-player/blob/master/images/schema.png?raw=true" alt="Schema"/>
 </p>

+### Uploading Arduino Code

+Coming soon!

+### Uploading Song With Python

+Coming soon!

 ## Links